jsr6720/goodreads-csv-to-md/posts/2020-02-10-the-wright-brothers.md

 ## My Review 5/5

+### Date Read
+2020/02/10

+### Date Added
+2020/02/10

-Well written account of the turn of the century optimism the Wright brothers found themselves in.
+My Thoughts: Well written account of the turn of the century optimism the Wright brothers found themselves in.
 Also a great look at the 3rd hero Charlie Taylor.
 Fantastic story telling by McCullogh

 ---